URL path: Index page // Magnesium (Mg), Urine 24h

 Magnesium (Mg), Urine 24h

-Measurement of urine magnesium levels is used to evaluate pathological concentrations of serum magnesium, determine the adequacy of magnesium uptake, and assess the risk of kidney stones (along with the determination of other factors).
+Urine magnesium levels are measured to evaluate pathological concentrations of serum magnesium, determine the adequacy of magnesium uptake, and assess the risk of kidney stones (along with determining other factors).

 More information

 Measurement of magnesium (Mg) levels is used as an indicator for the body's metabolic activity (such as carbohydrate metabolism, protein synthesis, nucleic acid synthesis, and muscle tissue contraction) and kidney function because 95% of magnesium which is filtered through the glomerulus is reabsorbed into the renal tubes.
 Most of the body's magnesium, an electrolyte, is concentrated in the bones, cartilage, and cells.
 In addition, magnesium is essential in the blood clotting mechanism.
 Magnesium regulates neuromuscular stimulation, acts as a cofactor that modifies many enzymes' activity, and significantly affects calcium metabolism.
-Magnesium along with potassium is the most important intracellular cations.
+Magnesium, along with potassium, is the most essential intracellular cation.

 Symptoms of hypermagnesemia include lethargy, drowsiness, flushing, nausea, vomiting, speech disorders, hypotension, weakness or absence of tendon reflexes, and changes in electrocardiogram (such as prolongation of PR and QT interval, wide QRS, bradycardia), respiratory depression.